sparrc/stash/README.md

 Stash Backup
 ------------

-A command-line backup tool in a similar vein to [Arq](https://www.arqbackup.com/), but without a UI and with full support for linux.
-Supporting Amazon (S3, glacier) and Google cloud storage (nearline and regular).
+A command-line backup tool in a similar vein to [Arq](https://www.arqbackup.com/), but aiming to be controlled completely from a CLI rather than a UI, and with full support for linux & mac.

+Currently planned to support Amazon (S3, glacier) and Google cloud storage.

 ### To Use: